 Get rid of what you can’t currently wear

 Purge whatever does not fit!
 Dress for the body you have now or you will never feel good about yourself.
-I don’t necessarily mean the 5-10 lbs you may have gained during the pandemic or over the holidays, I mean keeping pieces that are 2-4 sizes too big or small, just in case.
-NO, you want clothing that makes you feel good and look good today.
+I don’t necessarily mean the 5-10 lbs you may have gained over the last few years or during the holidays, I mean keeping pieces that are 2-4 sizes too big or small, just in case.
+NO, you want clothing that makes you feel good and look good today!

 How To Tidy Your Wardrobe: